rafaelbicudo/PhD/README.md

 7. Atoms defining the torsional angle - `a1`, `a2`, `a3` and `a4`
 8. Linear regression method (least-square, ridge or lasso) - `--method`, `-m`
 9. Lasso linear regression L1 penalty coefficient - `--alpha`

+### merge_traj.py

+Combine all `cycle*-traj.gro` trajectory files from GROMACS into a single one.
+The goal is to visualize with VMD the evaporation as a single process.

+1. Number of evaporation cycles - `ncycles`